 As Ricky Bobby once said “I wanna go fast”, but where should Ricky start?
 Sure, buy a heap of bolt-on modifications and start tinkering but is your engine ready for this?
-Below are a few suggestions and some things to consider when upgrading your engine.
+Below are a few suggestions and some things to consider when upgrading your car engine.

 Staying on top of the basics with your car will play a big role in ensuring your car can perform to its fullest potential and potentially.
 Things like changing the oil on a regular basis, ensuring the air filter is clean, topping up transmission oil, keeping radiator fluids full etc.

 Ok, let’s get practical here.
 Go to your local hardware or medical supplies and buy a face mask.
 Don the facemask and go for a run.
 Obviously, it’s a lot harder to breathe with a face mask on so, therefore, you probably can’t run as far or as fast as you can without the facemask.

 Now, apply this practical experiment to your car (don’t actually put a facemask on your car), put a cold air intake on your car, letting your car breath better, note the difference.
 Cold air is denser.
 Which means more air particles are closer together allowing more air to enter the engine.

 K&N Cold air intake kit.

 Let your engine breath – Part 2